mweagle/Sparta/content/docs/dynamic_infrastructure/index.md

 For instance, consider the case where two developers are working in the same AWS account.

   * Developer 1 is working on analyzing text documents.
-    - Their lambda code is triggered in response to uploading sample text document to S3.
+    - Their lambda code is triggered in response to uploading sample text documents to S3.
   * Developer 2 is working on image recognition.
     - Their lambda code is triggered in response to uploading sample images to S3.